matheuristic/plan9port-config/README.md

 ### Guide file

+Guide files are text files that contain sample commands for invoking commands.
+When appropriate, the proper command can be looked up from a guide file, copied and/or edited as needed, and executed.
+It is common practice to keep a guide file open in a smaller side column window so commands that commonly used can be accessed readily.

-If `stow` was used to symlink the base configuration files, a master guide file will be available at `~/.acme/guide` containing a number of useful commands and examples.
+If `stow` was used to symlink the base configuration files, a master guide file will be available at `~/.acme/guide` containing a wide array of commands and examples.

 ### Helper scripts